About the programme

 Where Will I be Studying?

-The Geography programme is primarily based at North Campus.
+The Geography programme is primarily based at City Campus.

 Here you will find some useful links and videos about student life and housing in Copenhagen, and the welcome programme for international students at Faculty of Science.